-Christine Psujek Memorial Award.
-The Program in Biology has established a gift fund, in honor of Chris Psujek, who was highly valued part of the Biology Department and EEB and MCDB from 1982 to 2010.
-The Christine Psujek Memorial Undergraduate Award is presented annually to the graduating senior who submits the best Honors thesis in any of the biology concentrations.
+Christine Psujek Memorial Award: The Program in Biology has established a gift fund, in honor of Chris Psujek, who was highly valued part of the Biology Department and EEB and MCDB from 1982 to 2010.
+The Christine Psujek Memorial Undergraduate Award is presented annually to the graduating senior who submits the best Honors thesis in any of the biology majors.
 Donations may be made by contacting the MCDB administrative office (1127 Kraus Building) or making a gift online at www.lsa.umich.edu/alumni/giveonline.

 K.L.
-Jones Award.
-Since 1977, this award has been given to outstanding plant sciences undergraduates.
+Jones Award: Since 1977, this award has been given to outstanding plant sciences undergraduates.
 The Kenneth L. Jones Undergraduate Award for excellence in botany was endowed by colleagues, friends, and alumni upon the retirement of Professor Jones and consists principally of a sum to enable the recipient to purchase books or equipment of his or her own choice.
 [Apply.]

 J.T.
-Slater Award.
-Since 1983, this award has been given to systematic and/or field botanists from among upper-division students.
+Slater Award: Since 1983, this award has been given to systematic and/or field botanists from among upper-division students.
 Awards are made on the basis of excellence in classes as well as fieldwork.
 The award was financed by Professor Slater of the University of Puget Sound, expert in field studies of northwestern ferns.
 Awardees may be in any school at the University of Michigan, so long as individuals selected excel in the targeted fields.
+[Apply.]

-Anne Rudo Memorial Award.
-The award is designated for a student with dual interests in the disciplines of biology and psychology, and superior academic achievement.
+Anne Rudo Memorial Award: The award is designated for a student with dual interests in the disciplines of biology and psychology, and superior academic achievement.
 Information is available in the Psychology Undergraduate Office, 1343 East Hall.